blockchain-unica/rosetta-smart-contracts/contracts/bet/solana/anchor/README.md

 ### Win Context and Logic

 The `win` context involves the oracle and the winner.
 The oracle is constrained to sign the transaction to avoid the [Missing signer check vulnerability](https://neodyme.io/en/blog/solana_common_pitfalls/#missing-signer-check).
-The winner is constrained to be one of the participants of the bet.
-The storage account `oracle_bet_info` is retrieved with the sape seeds used in the `join` action.
+The winner is constrained to be one of the players of the bet.
+The storage account `oracle_bet_info` is retrieved via the seed used in the `join` action.

 ```rust
 pub struct WinCtx<'info> {